 You can also select a Color Model or type an RGB color value.
 Click OK to add the selected color to your custom wheel.

-For additional information on selecting a color, please see our Selecting Colors page.
+For additional information on selecting a color, see our Selecting Colors documentation.

 You'll now see a section of the wheel in the color you selected.